£25m Southampton Cancer Centre To Open

 Immunotherapy is a revolutionary treatment, supercharging the body's natural defences to find and destroy cancer.
 The new treatments being developed by Southampton scientists, in the form of vaccines and antibodies, direct special immune cells against cancers.
 These 'killer' cells can control and shrink cancer and give long-lasting protection.
 The University is developing treatments to target some of the most aggressive forms of the disease including cancers of the lung and skin, and childhood neuroblastoma.

-Professor Sir Christopher Snowden, Vice-Chancellor of the University of Southampton, added:
+Professor Sir Christopher Snowden, President and Vice-Chancellor of the University of Southampton, said:

 "This is a significant day for the University.
 We are delighted and proud to have reached our target of £25m to fund this very pioneering research centre, the first of its kind in the UK.
 We are immensely grateful to everyone who made a contribution to the campaign - big or small.
 The next few years will see great advances in immunotherapies for cancer with the University of Southampton at the very forefront of discovery."